Lucas-Czarnecki/lczarnec/content/about.md

 draft: false
 ---

-I'm a quantitative social scientist with a background in political psychology looking to improve how governments communicate and disseminate data with the public.
+I am a social and data science researcher with a background in political psychology looking to improve how public institutions communicate and disseminate data with the public.
 I have experience inside and outside of academia.
-I started programming for a masters thesis that examined campaign effects on Facebook - I haven't stopped coding since.
+I started programming for a master's thesis that examined campaign effects on Facebook and haven't stopped coding since.

 <br>